 For the y axis, you can select linear (the default), or power or log scales.
 Logarithmic scales are great for showing the rate of change over time, especially when your data has an exponential rise or decay.

-And you can probably just ignore power scales.
+And you can probably just ignore power scales, as no one really uses them.

 Line chart tips